openvehicles/Open-Vehicle-Monitoring-System-3/docs/source/protocol_v2/messages.rst

 * Energy recovered (in Wh)
 * Inverter motor power (kW) (positive = output)
 * Inverter efficiency (%)
+* GPS mode indicator (see below)
+* GPS satellite count
+* GPS HDOP (see below)
+* GPS speed (in distance units per hour)

+**GPS mode indicator**: this shows the NMEA receiver mode.
+If using the SIM5360 modem for GPS, this is a two character string.
+The first character represents the GPS receiver mode, the second the GLONASS receiver mode.
+Each mode character may be one of:

+* `N` = No fix.
+Satellite system not used in position fix, or fix not valid
+* `A` = Autonomous.
+Satellite system used in non-differential mode in position fix
+* `D` = Differential (including all OmniSTAR services).
+Satellite system used in differential mode in position fix
+* `P` = Precise.
+Satellite system used in precision mode.
+Precision mode is defined as: no deliberate degradation (such as Selective Availability) and higher resolution code (P-code) is used to compute position fix
+* `R` = Real Time Kinematic.
+Satellite system used in RTK mode with fixed integers
+* `F` = Float RTK.
+Satellite system used in real time kinematic mode with floating integers
+* `E` = Estimated (dead reckoning) Mode
+* `M` = Manual Input Mode
+* `S` = Simulator Mode

+**GPS HDOP**: HDOP = horizontal dilution of precision.
+This is a measure for the currently achievable precision of the horizontal coordinates (latitude & longitude), which depends on the momentary relative satellite positions and visibility to the device.

+The lower the value, the higher the precision.
+Values up to 2 mean high precision, up to 5 is good.
+If the value is higher than 20, coordinates may be off by 300 meters from the actual position.

+See https://en.wikipedia.org/wiki/Dilution_of_precision_(navigation) for further details.

 ---------------------------------
 Car Capabilities message 0x56 "V"